bryanvanhaitsma/react-shop/README.md

 * Geoapify API to autocomplete address form fill of data
 * Additionally API functionality is centralized in services folder for better code management

+## Wish List

+* use custom context
+* wish list functionality on product details and cards
+* various wishlist functions as part of custom hook
+* CSS styling and minor animation